Roxve/Atomic-Script/readme.md

 # Atomic-Script

-Atomic-Script is a simple small dynamic scripting language made for fun! built-on c#
+Atomic-Script is a simple small dynamic scripting language made for fun! built-on c# (with a goal that i probably won't achieve which is easily developing on your low end android device (like me) or anything else! (ui support and a code editor for Android))
 #### warning yes i know my code is shit this isn't a serious job or something please don't hate 🥳

 # Features: